Tuition Assistance Policies

-A 20% penalty will be assessed against any award where either the TADS application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.
+A 20% penalty will be assessed against any award where either the SSS application or the supporting documentation is received after April 1st, with an additional 20% for every late month thereafter.

-The following supporting documentation must be submitted to TADS (via fax, scan or mail–please do not send documents directly to the school) for your application to be considered complete:
+The following supporting documentation must be submitted to SSS (via fax, scan, or mail–please do not send documents directly to the school) for your application to be considered complete:

 - W-2’s from each job held by household members